WebOfTrustInfo/website/_pages/events-rwot12.md

 _The deadline for Early Bird advanced reading submission is July 7th._

+_We offer travel stipends and ticket scholarships for select attendees bringing diverse perspectives to the event.
+To apply for either, you must submit an advance reading paper by July 7th so we can make our selections before the July 14th Early Bird Deadline._

 ### Regular Tickets

 _Purchased by August 18 (sales end at 8AM GMT-3 2020-08-19)_